nigelb/SerialGrabber/docs/source/index.rst

 SerialGrabber Documentation
 ===========================

-The typical use case for Serial Grabber is to read data from a serial port and then post it to an internet endpoint.
+We use SerialGrabber to read data from sensor devices, process this data and post it to an internet endpoint.

-It can however read data from other sources like a file or a tcp connection.
+The data is read using a :doc:`Reader`, cached by a :doc:`Cache`, processed by a :doc:`Processor`, and archived by an :doc:`Archive`.

 **Contents**